-Through the merger of two educational corporations, Kwansei Gakuin became a comprehensive educational institution comprising a kindergarten, elementary school, two junior high schools and senior high schools, an international school, a junior college, and university (including graduate school).
-To take maximum advantage of the strengths that this structure brings, third year, the school offers university-related courses taught by university professors, as well as opportunities to attend university lectures and programs.
+The school curriculum is designed to help students acquire English language skills that will enable them to communicate with people around the world.
+In the third year, the school offers university-related courses taught by university professors, as well as opportunities to attend university lectures and programs.
 In addition, all high school students belong to the autonomous "Gakuyuu-kai," and they can cooperate with others and improve their skills of self-government through its activities.